rajeevnaikte/language-performance/README.md

 thinking about what NodeJS event-loop does and what happens in Java will bring more clarity about above performance metric.
 <br><br>
-System resource consumption may seem bit more with Java (in the example haven't used the modular build, yet to compare how it will be).
+System resource consumption is bit more with Java (in the example haven't used the modular build, yet to compare how it will be).
 But Java performance improves progressively from server start-up as it warms up.
 We can see that in chart of [TPS change over time](#tps-changes-over-time), above.
 For Java the TPS was lower at the beginning and took time to reach higher value.
 Whereas NodeJS quickly reached a higher TPS, but eventual average TPS is lower than Java.
-Java is best for long time running applications and/or having computations, whereas NodeJS will be good at ephemeral applications, such as, Lambdas.
+Java is best for applications with longer life span and/or having computations, whereas NodeJS will be good at ephemeral applications, such as, Lambdas.
 <br><br>
 Next is comparing:<br>